Blog post

 Tomislav Rozman

-Dr. Tomislav Rozman sees process models in everything around him.
-He received his PhD in computer science and informatics in 2007 with a dissertation about holistic process modeling of organizations.
-He has modeled processes – sorry – customer journeys and inner workings in banks, IT companies, service companies, electro-distribution, construction companies, educational institutions and public administration.
-The Supreme Court of Slovenia’s information system for e-enforcement is based on processes he helped to design.
-He is the author of an ECQA-accredited course for business process managers that has attracted several hundred participants.
+Dr. Tomislav Rozman sees process models everywhere he goes.
+In 2007, he received his PhD in computer science and informatics with a dissertation on holistic organizational process modeling.
+He has designed processes, customer journeys, and internal workings in public administration, banks, information technology firms, service firms, electro-distribution firms, construction firms, and educational institutions.
+The Supreme Court of Slovenia's e-enforcement information system is based on processes he helped design.
+He is the creator of an ECQA-accredited course for business process managers that hundreds of students have taken.

-Dr. Tomislav Rozman sees process models in everything around him.
-He received his PhD in computer science and informatics in 2007 with a dissertation about holistic process modeling of organizations.
-He has modeled processes – sorry – customer journeys and inner workings in banks, IT companies, service companies, electro-distribution, construction companies, educational institutions and public administration.
-The Supreme Court of Slovenia’s information system for e-enforcement is based on processes he helped to design.
-He is the author of an ECQA-accredited course for business process managers that has attracted several hundred participants.
+Dr. Tomislav Rozman sees process models everywhere he goes.
+In 2007, he received his PhD in computer science and informatics with a dissertation on holistic organizational process modeling.
+He has designed processes, customer journeys, and internal workings in public administration, banks, information technology firms, service firms, electro-distribution firms, construction firms, and educational institutions.
+The Supreme Court of Slovenia's e-enforcement information system is based on processes he helped design.
+He is the creator of an ECQA-accredited course for business process managers that hundreds of students have taken.